 If you're just not feeling it enough in your hips, give this variation a shot!
 You can do the body-weight version described below or add a resistance band if you want.

 Some days you feel like you just need to kick something.
 Why not try this squat variation instead.
-If that still doesn’t work, you might check out your local kickboxing studio.
+If that still doesn't work, you might check out a cardio kickboxing class.

 Read more: The 8 Best Cardio Kickboxing Moves

-You may have done regular crab walks in elementary school, but this squat variation is a whole other animal.
+You may have done regular crab walks in elementary school, but this squat variation is a whole other animal (figuratively, of course).

 Talk about a booty burner!
 This variation will have your lower body on fire.
 Just make sure that your knees and ankles are healthy and stable before attempting.